wenjielin-michael/wenjielin-michael.github.io/_pages/about.md

   - /about.html
 ---

 I'm Wenjie Lin (林文杰).
-I am currently a second-year MS student at Columbia Mechanical Engineering (Robotics and Control) and will be finishing a MS degree this December.
-Also, I am considering applying to a PhD program in Robotics or related areas.
-My research interests are robotics and control (locomotion and manipulation), machine learning (safe reinforcement learning), SLAM, motion planning, etc. I hope to use my knowledge and passion to tackle the most important challenges in the world and free humanities with breakthrough technologies.
+I am currently a Ph.D.
+Candidate at Purdue Univeristy.
+My focus is AI and Robotics in Smart Manufacturing.
+Previously, I got my MS degree in Mechanical Engineering (Robotics and Control) at Columbia University.
+I hope to use my knowledge and passion to tackle the most important challenges in the world and free humanities with breakthrough technologies.

-Before joining Columbia, I obtained my bachelor’s degree in Safety Engineering at University of Science and Technology Beijing (USTB) and used to study in UC Berkeley and UCLA for two semesters as an exchange student in Mechanical Engineering.
+Before joining Columbia, I obtained my bachelor’s degree in Safety Engineering at University of Science and Technology Beijing (USTB) and used to study in UC Berkeley and UCLA as an exchange student in Mechanical Engineering.

 In addition, I am a big fan of wake surfing, tennis, basketball, reading, guitar and singing!